 Successful completion of an English facility test if your first language is not English and you have not lived in Canada for a minimum of three years, or if you did not do your undergraduate program in English in the last 12 months.

-The MEERL Program is committed to equity and diversity in education and welcome all applications from equity seeking groups such as women, racialized/visible minorities, Indigenous/Aboriginal peoples, persons with a disability, persons who identify in the LGBTQ+ community and others who reflect the diversity of Canadian society.
+The MEERL Program is committed to equity and diversity in education and welcomes all applications from equity-seeking groups such as women, racialized/visible minorities, Indigenous/Aboriginal peoples, persons with a disability, persons who identify in the LGBTQ+ community and others who reflect the diversity of Canadian society.

 How to Apply

 An official transcript from each post-secondary institution you have attended.
 Queen’s University requires official transcripts to be mailed directly from your institution to Queen’s University in a sealed envelope.
 Due to COVID-19, the School of Graduate Studies has made alternative arrangements for obtaining transcripts.

 Please consult the School of Graduate Studies "How to Apply" page on how to correctly submit official transcripts.

 You will provide contact information for two referees through the online application form.
 Once the application is submitted and the application fee is paid, the referees will be contacted automatically.
 Referees will be sent an online reference form with instructions.
 They will be asked to answer a series of questions and can choose to attach a reference letter.
 Your referees can be professional or academic.

 For more information refer to the School of Graduate Studies "How to Apply" page.

 Those applicants whose native languages do not include English will need to earn satisfactory standing in an English Language Proficiency Test as part of the application process, and before final acceptance is granted.
 Accepted English tests include: